First quarter highlights:

 Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause the Company's actual results, level of activity, performance or achievements to be materially different from those expressed or implied by such forward-looking statements.
 These include but are not limited to:

-- uncertainties related to the completion of the Bokoni Group restructure and refinancing;
+- uncertainties related to the realization of anticipated benefits of the Restructure Plan;

 - uncertainties and costs related to the Company's exploration and development activities, such as those associated with determining whether mineral resources or reserves exist on a property;